-(1) At the compliance times in paragraphs (g)(1)(i) through (iii) of this AD, as applicable, and thereafter at intervals not to exceed 200 hours time-in-service (TIS), inspect the left and right forward horizontal stabilizer spars for cracks in accordance with Steps 1 through 9 of the Work Instructions of Wipaire, Inc. Service Letter 253, Revision B, dated July 27, 2023.
+(1) Within 7 days after the effective date of this AD or before the airplane accumulates 110 hours timein-service (TIS) after installation of STC No. SA01795CH, whichever occurs later, and thereafter at intervals not to exceed 110 hours TIS until the airplane is modified as required by paragraph (g)(3) of this AD: Inspect the left and right horizontal stabilizer spars for cracks in accordance with Steps 1 through 9 of the Work Instructions-Inspection, Method 1 in Wipaire, Inc. Service Letter 253, Revision D, dated July 3, 2024 (Wipaire SL 253D).